aawesh2000/dbms_miniProject_online-shopping/readme.txt

 As there is no Tansitive Dependency we can say it is already in 3NF.

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-Tech Stack Used

-Frontend Used :- HTML,CSS
-Backend Used :- PHP

-Features

-1)Provide stastic analysis to customer and sellers.
-2)For customers provide analysis of spending over various categories.
-3)For sellers provide analysis of sell ratio over various cities.

 Installation and Running :
 You need to install XAMPP and on apache & sql server